gopheracademy/gopheracademy-web/content/advent-2018/llvm-ir-and-go.md

 ### Example program in LLVM IR assembly

-To get a glimps of what LLVM IR assembly may look like, lets consider the following C program.
+To get a glimpse of what LLVM IR assembly may look like, lets consider the following C program.

 ```c
 int f(int a, int b) {